josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 ### Temporal Fusion Transformer (TFT)

 Data complexity led to an investigation of open source libraries and tools designed to perform time series analysis on targets with many covariates.
-PyTorch Forecasting [[#TODO CITE: PyTorch Forecasting]], an extension of PyTorch Lightning [#TODO CITE: PyTorch Lightning] emerged as a candidate for open source application.
+PyTorch Forecasting [[26]](#26), an extension of PyTorch Lightning [[25]](#25) emerged as a candidate for open source application.

 PyTorch Forecasting's advantages included: